In this section

 If the matter isn’t resolved at the conciliation conference and the FWC thinks it won’t be successful, they should let you know.

-If a conference wasn’t held (because your employer didn’t agree to participate) or if it was held and there was no agreement reached, you can make an application to the Federal Circuit Court of Australia (or Federal Court of Australia) to deal with the matter.
+If a conference wasn’t held (because your employer didn’t agree to participate) or if it was held and there was no agreement reached, you can make an application to the Federal Circuit and Family Court of Australia (or Federal Court of Australia) to deal with the matter.
 You should get legal advice.

 If your general protections claim relates to a dismissal, you must apply to the FWC within 21 days from the date the dismissal took effect.

-If your general protections claim is not about a dismissal, you have 6 years from the day of the breach to make a claim in the Federal Circuit Court of Australia or Federal Court of Australia.
+If your general protections claim is not about a dismissal, you have 6 years from the day of the breach to make a claim in the Federal Circuit and Family Court of Australia or Federal Court of Australia.
 You should make a claim as soon as possible.
 Get legal advice.

 You may need legal advice if you:

 We may give legal advice to employees on employment matters.

 If we can’t help you, we may be able to refer you to other services that may be able to help.

 Caxton Legal Centre—Employment law advice service can give advice about unfair, unlawful and constructive dismissal, workplace bullying and discrimination matters.
 Contact them to find out if they can help.